jkuczek15/spotifycollab/README.md

 ## Production and Development Environments

 The `-prod` flag can be added to both the `ng build` and `ng serve` commands.
 In components, this will set the global variable `environment.production` to true.
 Note that in production, Angular minifys JS and CSS files so the project runs a lot smoother.

-## Full Testing
-We can test both the API and our development changes by doing the following:

-1. Navigate to project folder, run `npm install` to install any missing dependencies.
-2. Make sure you have [mongoDB](https://www.mongodb.com/download-center#community) installed and it is running on port 27017.
-2. Run `ng build` to build the project.
-3. Run `npm start` to run the project.
-4. Navigate  [http://localhost:3000/](http://localhost:3000/) in your browser.

 ## Running end-to-end tests